krokozyab/ofjdbc/README.md

 A read‑only JDBC driver that lets you run SQL queries against Oracle Fusion.
 This minimal viable implementation works seamlessly in mature IDEs DBeaver, DbVisualizer and IntelliJ.
-And it isn’t just for Java—it can be used from any JVM‑hosted language to build custom data pipelines.
+And it isn’t just for Java - it can be used from any JVM‑hosted language to build custom data pipelines.

 ---